airctic/icevision/README.rst

 A. Mantisshrimp provides a universal adapter that allows you to hook up your dataset to the DL library of your choice (fastai, Pytorch Lightning and Pytorch), and train your model using a familiar API,

-B. Our library untie you from using a different DL if the SOTA model was published with a different DL library than yours,
+B. Our library allows you to choose one of the public implementations of a given model, plug it in mantisshrimp model adapter, and seamlessly train your model,

 C. As a bonus, our library even allows to experiment with another DL library.
 Our tutorials have several examples showing you how to train a given model using both fastai and Pytorch Lightning libraries side by side.